rnd-pro/interactive-media-spots/README.md

 ## Installation & Usage

-1. Include the necessary common modules via CDN or the files in your project structure:
+1. Include the necessary common dependencies via CDN or the files in your project structure:
 ```html
 <script type="importmap">
   {